Quantity surveying

 - specialist tax consultants.

-Find information on employers in property and construction, business, consulting and management, accountancy, banking and finance and other job sectors.
+Find information on employers in property and construction, business, consulting and management, accountancy,banking and finance and other job sectors.

 Skills for your CV

 Studying quantity surveying provides you with specialist knowledge in cost planning, procurement processes, technical aspects, risk management and the management of construction projects.
-You'll also gain an understanding of health and safety, legal, financial, political and economic issues and how these impact on construction processes, as well as ethical practices and sustainability.
+You'll also gain an understanding of sustainability and built environment resilience, health and safety, ethics, and the legal, financial, political and economic factors that impact construction processes. Â

 - numerical skills